-How should I take azithromycin tablets?
+How should I take azithromycin?

-- Take azithromycin tablets exactly as your healthcare provider tells you to take them. - Azithromycin tablets can be taken with or without food. - Do not skip any doses of azithromycin tablets or stop taking them, even if you begin to feel better, until you finish your prescribed treatment unless you have a serious allergic reaction or your healthcare provider tells you to stop taking azithromycin tablets.
-"See What are the possible side effects of azithromycin tablets?"
-If you skip doses, or do not complete the total course of azithromycin tablets your treatment may not work as well and your infection may be harder to treat.
-Taking all of your azithromycin tablets dose will help lower the chance that the bacteria will become resistant to azithromycin tablets.

-- If the bacteria becomes resistant to azithromycin tablets, azithromycin tablets and other antibiotic medicines may not work for you in the future. - If you take too much azithromycin, call your healthcare provider or get medical help right away.
+- Take azithromycin exactly as your healthcare provider tells you to take it. - Azithromycin can be taken with or without food. - If you take Azithromycin Oral Suspension, shake the bottle well just before you take it. - Do not skip any doses of azithromycin or stop taking it, even if you begin to feel better, until you finish your prescribed treatment unless you have a serious allergic reaction or your healthcare provider tells you to stop taking azithromycin.
+"See What are the possible side effects of azithromycin?"
+If you skip doses, or do not complete the total course of azithromycin your treatment may not work as well and your infection may be harder to treat.
+Taking all of your azithromycin doses will help lower the chance that the bacteria will become resistant to azithromycin. - If the bacteria becomes resistant to azithromycin, azithromycin and other antibiotic medicines may not work for you in the future. - If you take too much azithromycin, call your healthcare provider or get medical help right away.

-What are the possible side effects of azithromycin tablets?
+What are the possible side effects of azithromycin?

-Azithromycin tablets can cause serious side effects, including:
+Azithromycin can cause serious side effects, including:

 - Serious allergic reactions.
-Allergic reactions can happen in people taking azithromcyin the active ingredient in azithromycin tablets, even after only 1 dose.
-Stop taking azithromycin tablets and get emergency medical help right away if you have any of the following symptoms of a severe allergic reaction:
+Allergic reactions can happen in people taking azithromycin the active ingredient in azithromycin, even after only 1 dose.
+Stop taking azithromycin and get emergency medical help right away if you have any of the following symptoms of a severe allergic reaction:

 - trouble breathing or swallowing

 - swelling of the lips, tongue, face

 - throat tightness, hoarseness

 - rapid heartbeat

 - faintness

 - skin rash (hives)

 - new onset of fever and swollen lymph nodes

-Stop taking azithromycin tablets at the first sign of a skin rash and call your healthcare provider.
-Skin rash may be a sign of a more serious reaction to azithromycin tablets.
+Stop taking azithromycin at the first sign of a skin rash and call your healthcare provider.

+Skin rash may be a sign of a more serious reaction to azithromycin.

 - Liver damage (hepatotoxicity).
-Hepatotoxicity can happen in people who take azithromycin tablets.
+Hepatotoxicity can happen in people who take azithromycin.
 Call your healthcare provider right away if you have unexplained symptoms such as:

-- nausea or vomiting
+- $\circ~$ nausea or vomiting

-- stomach pain
+- $\circ~$ stomach pain

 - fever

 - weakness

+- loss of appetite - change in the color of your bowel movements

 - abdominal pain or tenderness

-- itching

-- unusual tiredness

-- loss of appetite

-- change in the color of your bowel movements

 - dark colored urine

 - yellowing of your skin or of the whites of your eyes